-4.1 PEOPLE ON THE MOVE: DESIRABILITY, PERCEPTIONS & PERSONALITIES
+4.1 PEOPLE ON THE MOVE: DESIRABILITY, PERCEPTIONS AND PERSONALITIES

 The voices of people on the move, gathered through documentation and a series of focus groups, speak directly to the 'desirability' angle in a route-based approach.
 The abundant lessons learned and recommendations from CVA delivery in the region further substantiates this stance.
-The 'user journey' methodology has been highlighted as a best practice 'for a view of the crisis from the reality of those affected and to adapt the response to the pace of their changing needs'.
-The IFRC has gone ahead to map a variety of CVA interventions that have been provided to people on the move globally at each critical point of their journey: departure, transit, temporary settlement, and return.
-Tuning in to understand and adapt to the needs, motivations, observations, and preferences expressed by people on the move must be a prevailing factor in how a route-based approach is designed.
+The 'user journey' methodology has been highlighted as a best practice 'for a view of the crisis from the reality of those affected and to adapt the response to the pace of their changing needs'.25 The IFRC has gone ahead to map a variety of CVA interventions that have been provided to people on the move globally at each critical point of their journey: departure, transit, temporary settlement, and return.26 Tuning in to understand and adapt to the needs, motivations, observations, and preferences expressed by people on the move must be a prevailing factor in how a route-based approach is designed.
 This is more so especially if it is agreed that the objective is to better adapt CVA models to the contextual reality that is human mobility.
-There is a need to reconcile the way that humanitarian agencies present and represent themselves at the point of delivery in a manner that is responsive to feedback, unified, sensitive, and better aligned to the personal perspectives of people on the move.
-To better serve people on the move, humanitarian agencies should ensure their presentation and representation at the point of delivery align to the feedback from people on the move and work to promote sensitivity.